vinders/pandora_toolbox/_examples/01_base_window/README.md

 #### CMake version and CWork framework

 Open *'CMakeLists.txt'* with your favorite text editor (Notepad++, Sublime, VSCode...).
-Before describing anything, CMake has to know which **utility version** it should use.
+Before describing anything, CMake has to know which **version** it should use.
 The CWork framework requires at least version 3.14, so let's use this version or higher.
 Add the CMake setting `cmake_minimum_required` to the top of the file:
 ```cmake